turbot/steampipe-samples/README.md

 It's also possible, as shown [here](./gmail/README.md), to load an archive of messages into Steampipe and use Postgres capabilities -- extra columns, indexes, convenience functions -- to enable SQL analysis of the archive.
 ## Steampipe introspection

 When launched in a directory that contains mod resources, Steampipe builds introspection tables including `steampipe_query`, `steampipe_benchmark`, and `steampipe_control`.
-[This page](./introspection/README.md) shows how to iterate over a list of mod names, git-clone of them, query those tables, and accumulate counts of those resources in a CSV file.
+[This page](./introspection/README.md) shows how to iterate over a list of mod names, git-clone one of them, query those tables, and accumulate counts of those resources in a CSV file.

 ## Querying OpenAPI definitions